-In Northwest Colorado there is special mountain town that embraces the western heritage and pioneering spirit of the Old West.
+In Northwest Colorado, there is a special mountain town that embraces the western heritage and pioneering spirit of the Old West.
 Selected because of its natural beauty and healing mineral springs, its rugged but practical settlers first created a market town that has since developed a unique history, embracing skiing and world-renowned Olympian heritage and artistic endeavors.

-Steamboat’s unique mix of warm sun, cowboy boots and friendly locals lends an inviting, laid back atmosphere to the historic Colorado resort town, where western heritage meets abundant outdoor adventure and cultural activities for all ages.
+Steamboat’s unique mix of warm sun, cowboy boots, and friendly locals lends an inviting, laid back atmosphere to the historic Colorado resort town, where western heritage meets abundant outdoor adventure and cultural activities for all ages.

 The citizens of Steamboat Springs have embraced arts, culture, and learning since the town’s beginning.
 Even before the town was incorporated, the community founded a public library, chartered a public school, and cultivated the arts.
 Beginning in 1913, summer students from across the nation traveled to Steamboat Springs to attend Perry-Mansfield Performing Arts School & Camp.
 Dedication to the arts and learning still thrives through the town’s many art galleries, concerts, performances, library, museums, and schools.